You are here

 Interactive dashboard enables analysis of Educator Preparation Programs

 The Colorado Educator Preparation Programs Report (EPP Report) provides information about the effectiveness of programs that train teachers, principals and special service providers in our state.
 Historically, the Colorado Department of Higher Education (CDHE) prepared and released this report.
 Beginning in the 2019-20 academic year, and as required by a statutory change, C.R.S.
-22-2-112(1)(q), an expanded version of the EPP Report featuring an interactive dashboard will be released by the Colorado Department of Education (CDE), in collaboration with CDHE, with additional metrics that track new teachers in Colorado's workforce, including employment in Colorado public schools, on-the-job performance and retention of new teachers.
+22-2-112(1)(q), an expanded version of the EPP Report featuring an interactive dashboard was developed and released by the Colorado Department of Education (CDE), in collaboration with CDHE, with additional metrics that track new teachers in Colorado's workforce, including employment in Colorado public schools, on-the-job performance and retention of new teachers.

-The new expanded version of the report will continue to feature information about traditional educator preparation programs, which include public and private university programs authorized and overseen by the Colorado Commission of Higher Education, Colorado State Board of Education, CDHE and CDE.
-Data about alternative educator preparation programs, which are authorized and overseen by the Colorado State Board of Education and CDE.
+The report features information about traditional educator preparation programs, which include public and private university programs authorized and overseen by the Colorado Commission of Higher Education, Colorado State Board of Education, CDHE and CDE, and alternative educator preparation programs, which are authorized and overseen by the Colorado State Board of Education and CDE.
 Alternative preparation programs serve educator candidates who already hold a bachelor's degree but still need coursework and training in education.

 Educator Preparation Programs Report

-- Overall enrollment in Colorado educator preparation programs increased by 10.5% during the past three years from 11,298 in 2015-16 to 12,486 in 2017-18.
+- Overall enrollment in Colorado educator preparation programs decreased 7.1% over the past five years from 11,451 in 2016-17 to 10,643 in 2020-21.

 - Colorado’s pool of educators-in-training continues to be predominately white and female.
-The total number of enrollees across Colorado, identifying as Hispanic have increased from 14.2% (1,627) to 19.0% (2,027) from 2016-17 to 2020-21 and those identifying as two or more races increased from 2.9% (329) to 3.8% (401).
+The proportion and total number of enrollees across Colorado identifying as Hispanic have increased from 14.2% (1,627) to 19.0% (2,027) from 2016-17 to 2020-21 and those identifying as two or more races increased from 2.9% (329) to 3.8% (401).

 The Educator Preparation Program reports issued in 2021-22, 2020-21 and 2019-2020 are available online.
 To access EPP reports issued prior to 2019-2020, please visit the CDHE's Reports & Publications website and filter by Educator Preparation category.